LeeTwentyThree/SubnauticaMods/README.md

 - Mods that are NO LONGER WORKING on current versions can be accessed [here](https://github.com/LeeTwentyThree/Lee23-LegacySubnauticaMods/blob/main/README.md).
 - These mods are not compatible with any mods in this repository.

+You can find a list of releases [here](https://github.com/LeeTwentyThree/SubnauticaMods/releases), but I do not advise looking through it yourself because it is extremely user-unfriendly.
+This is due to GitHub limitations.

 ---

 # External links 🔗